Which Institutions Own Shares In MP Materials Corp. (MP)?

 The top institutional shareholder in the company is QVT Financial LP with over 22.82 million shares valued at $734.21 million.
 The investor’s holdings represent 66.15% of the MP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Fortress Investment Group LLC with 9.96 million shares valued at $320.57 million to account for 28.88% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 5.83 million shares representing 16.89% and valued at over $187.43 million, while Slate Path Capital, LP holds 11.59% of the shares totaling 4.0 million with a market value of $128.68 million.

 MP Materials Corp.
-(NYSE: MP) is 42.96% higher on its value in year-to-date trading and has touched a low of $9.78 and a high of $51.77 in the current 52-week trading range.
+(NYSE: MP) is 3.95% higher on its value in year-to-date trading and has touched a low of $9.78 and a high of $51.77 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MP stock was last observed hovering at around $40.50 in the last trading session, with the day’s gains setting it 5.49% off its average median price target of $48.00 for the next 12 months.
-It is also 19.32% off the consensus price target high of $57.00 offered by 4 analysts, but current levels are -24.3% lower than the price target low of $37.00 for the same period.
+The MP stock was last observed hovering at around $36.90 in the last trading session, with the day’s loss setting it -3.46% off its average median price target of $48.00 for the next 12 months.
+It is also 41.33% off the consensus price target high of $57.00 offered by 4 analysts, but current levels are 9.62% higher than the price target low of $37.00 for the same period.

-The stock witnessed a 8.60% loss in the last 1 month and extending the period to 3 months gives it a 62.91%, and is 8.77% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.19% over the week and 12.16% over the month.
+The stock witnessed a -12.05% loss in the last 1 month and extending the period to 3 months gives it a -6.38%, and is -24.16% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.01% over the week and 11.68% over the month.

 MP Materials Corp.
 (MP) Analyst Forecasts